OmarEQMS/usoro-power-plant-matlab/ui/content/code/heat-transfer.md

 the [stack-side temperature](@plant/economizer-airheater) the efficiency ledger cares about.

+## The sign that carries the boiler

+One line deserves special attention when auditing this method: the mean gas specific heat over a bank is
+`sg = z1 + z2*(tg1 + tgo)` — a **plus**, because the fitted specific
+heat is linear in temperature (s(T) = z1 + 2·z2·T) and the mean over
+inlet and outlet keeps the sum.
+The sign is load-bearing: it sets the heat every bank delivers, and it is self-checkable — the subroutine's own outlet-temperature quadratic embeds the same `+`, so the two must agree.
+The [model changelog](@plant/changelog) records what happens when they don't.

 ::: caution
 The transfer coefficients are constants — design-point values with no flow or temperature dependence